Click to call: 1-888-999-8101

 A: Somewhere both familiar and soothing for the individual.
 It could be in their home, a close friend’s home or somewhere private that the person in question is familiar with.
 Due to the sensitive nature of an intervention, public places like restaurants or coffee shops should be avoided.

-A: Choose a time that is convenient for your loved one with the addiction.
+A: Choose a time that is convenient for your loved one with the alcohol addiction.
 Perhaps after work or school, and make sure that the person in question doesn’t know about the intervention in advance as this could lead to them skipping out entirely or preparing answers to questions and concerns that placate those participating in the intervention.
 After all, the point is to urge the individual to seek professional treatment and enter rehab.

 A: If you have decided to involve a professional interventionist, they should guide everyone through the process.
 If it was decided that a close friend or family member should take charge of the intervention, ensure that this person is capable of leaving their emotions at the door.
 Objectivity is paramount to a successful outcome, as well as ensuring the individual seek the treatment they need.